create3000/x_ite/docs/_posts/components/Shaders/ComposedShader.md

 ComposedShader defines a shader where the individual source files are assembled from contained ShaderPart program sections.
 All access to shading capabilities is defined through a single interface that applies to all parts.

-The ComposedShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available since X3D version 3.0 or later.
+The ComposedShader node belongs to the **Shaders** component and its default container field is *shaders.* It is available from X3D version 3.0 or later.

 ## Hierarchy